We're Parents

 Print Recipe

 When I was pregnant, I knew one thing–I was going to breastfeed.
 That’s all I knew.
-I knew it was better for my baby than formula, and since I was planning to be a stay-at-home mom and leave corporate America, obviously breastmilk was the most economical option.
+I knew it was more natural and the most economical choice as well since I’m a stay at home mom.
+I set a goal for 6 weeks!

 Why no one in my life told me how difficult it was going to be was beyond me.
 We did great in the hospital, and then It seems like the moment we walked into our house, hell broke loose.